erik7z/nestjs-playground/README.md

 - [ ] Chat GPT manual:
     - [X] Basics of NestJS:
+      - [X] Set Up a NestJS Project
+        - [X] Create a new project using the CLI
+        - [X] Explore the structure of the project to understand the default setup.

         - [X] Familiarize yourself with the core concepts:
-            - [X] Controllers
-                > Controllers are responsible for handling incoming requests and returning responses to the client.
-            - [X] Modules
+           - [X] 01 Modules
               > Modules are used to organize the application structure into cohesive blocks of related functionality.

               > Each part of the app (like users, orders, products, etc.) can have its own module, which encapsulates the related functionalities.

               > In NestJS, a module is a class decorated with @Module()

+           - [X] 02 Controllers
+                > Controllers are responsible for handling incoming requests and returning responses to the client.

-            - [X] Providers (Services)
+           - [X] 03 Providers (Services)
               > Providers can be services, repositories, factories, helpers, or any other classes that your application needs to function.

               > A typical use case for providers in NestJS is data-fetching, where you'd have a service that fetches data from a database or another API, and this service is then used by a controller.

               > Providers are decorated with `@Injectable()`, indicating they can be managed by the NestJS dependency injection system.

-            - [X] Middleware
+           - [X] 04 Middleware
               > Middleware in NestJS provides a way to handle requests and responses, acting as a bridge between the request and the actual route handlers;

               >  A function with access to the request object (`req`), the response object (`res`), and the next middleware in line (`next`).